sandyMax974/boris_bike_challenge/README.md

 As a maintainer of the system,
-So that I can manage broken bikes and not disappoint users, I'd like docking stations not to release broken bikes
+So that I can manage broken bikes and not disappoint users, I'd like docking stations not to release broken bikes √

 As a maintainer of the system,
-So that I can manage broken bikes and not disappoint users, I'd like docking stations to accept returning bikes (broken or not).
+So that I can manage broken bikes and not disappoint users, I'd like docking stations to accept returning bikes (broken or not) √

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users,